xchhuang/diffusion_from_scratch/README.md

 # diffusion_from_scratch
-Implementing diffusion models from scratch.
+Implementing diffusion models from scratch, with easy-to-read/use/customize code.